-Repeat the failover processes under different application states such as heavy user load versus no user load, batch jobs vs online transactions, etc.

-3. Record timelines of the amount of time spent during the failover for each application state.
+- Repeat failover from node 2 back to node 1. - 2.
+Be sure to test all combinations of application load during the testing.
+Repeat the failover processes under different application states such as heavy user load versus no user load, batch jobs vs online transactions, etc. - 3.
+Record timelines of the amount of time spent during the failover for each application state.
 A sample timeline might be 45 seconds to reconfigure the cluster, 15 seconds to run fsck on the filesystems, 30 seconds to start the application and 3 minutes to recover the database.